What

 - The azimuth/elevation angle grid

-is created by knowing the locations of landmarks in the picture.
+is created by knowing the locations of landmarks in the picture and the position of the photographer very accurately-->>

 - Hence, it is important to have the